-(ii) Brands, licences and software and intellectual property

-Brands, licences and software and intellectual property are shown at fair value if acquired as part of a business combination.
-Subsequently they are shown at historical cost less accumulated amortization and impairment losses.
+(ii) Brands, licences and software, intellectual property and customer related intangibles Brands, licences and software and intellectual property and customer related intangibles are shown at fair value if acquired as part of a business combination.
+Subsequently they are shown at historical cost less accumulated amortisation and impairment losses.
 These intangible assets are amortised on an individual basis over the estimated useful life of the intangible asset which is estimated between five and twenty years.